bartzc/csPortfolio/README.md

 ```
 #Code From This Year

-> Code I found most *diffucult* this year was from starfield.
+> Code I found most *challenging* this year was from starfield.
 In the following code segment, I created a gui for the x and y axis velocity.
 The gui wasn't actually diffucult to do, but I found the interaction between the user and the code intresting and creating the individual methods in the gui class.
 ```Java
 //All methods that make up the gui class void buttons() {